clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-preconfigured-cl-image.rst

 Visit :ref:`image-types` for additional information about all available |CL| images.

-.. include:: ../../guides/maintenance/download-verify-uncompress-linux.rst
+.. include:: ../../guides/maintenance/download-verify-decompress-linux.rst
    :Start-after: verify-linux:
-   :end-before: To uncompress a GZ
+   :end-before: To decompress a GZ

 For alternative instructions on other operating systems, see:

-* :ref:`download-verify-uncompress-mac`
+* :ref:`download-verify-decompress-mac`
-* :ref:`download-verify-uncompress-windows`
+* :ref:`download-verify-decompress-windows`

 Upload the |CL| image to the VMware server
 ******************************************

-Once the |CL| VMware prebuilt image has been downloaded and uncompressed on your local system, it must be uploaded to a datastore on the VMware ESXi server.
+Once the |CL| VMware prebuilt image has been downloaded and decompressed on your local system, it must be uploaded to a datastore on the VMware ESXi server.

 The steps in this section can also be referenced from the `VMware documentation on Using the Datastore File Browser`_